Condiment or cover crop, mustard’s sunny yellow flowers, tasty seeds, and deep tap roots make it a useful plant worth learning about.

-Soil solarization is an environmentally friendly method used to rid an area of pretty much everything: weeds, fungal and bacterial pathogens, and nematodes, in particular.
-Solarization is particularly effective against the pathogens that cause Fusarium wilt, Verticillium wilt, root rot, blight, tomato canker and crown gall disease.
+Soil solarization is an environmentally friendly method used to rid an area of pretty much everything: weeds, fungal and bacterial pathogens, and nematodes.
+Solarization is particularly effective against the pathogens that cause fusarium wilt, verticillium wilt, root rot, blight, tomato canker, and crown gall disease.
 It is also used to eliminate a lawn and prepare it for more drought-resistant varieties of plants.

 To prepare an area for soil solarization, it must be smoothed flat and free of dirt clods and visible weeds.
 Solarization works far better on level areas than on hillsides, but sun exposure is critical for the process to be effective.
 Shady areas are not suitable.